Appcues vs Walkme: Which is Better for Customer Feedback?

 - Appcues customer feedback functionality offers an easy way to build in-app surveys like the NPS without coding, but there’s no way to analyze the feedback – which kind of defies the purpose of using Appcues for this use case.
 You can’t tag your NPS/survey responses in-app and use these tags to segment your audience by them.
 You cannot analyze the data directly in Appcues – you can only download a CSV report to start analyzing your data.
-Moreover, Appcues is quite pricey – the Traction plan that allows you to make most out of customer survey tools starts at $10,500.
+Moreover, Appcues is quite pricey – the Traction plan that allows you to make the most out of customer survey tools starts at $10,500.

-- On the flipside, Walkme is punishingly expensive – with the on-demand only pricing reportedly starting at $55,000.
+- On the flip side, Walkme is punishingly expensive – with the on-demand-only pricing reportedly starting at $55,000.

 - What’s the best alternative to both the limited Appcues customer feedback and the exorbitantly expensive Walkme tool?
-Userpilot offers the best of both worlds – easy setup of the in-app customer feedback surveys, full customizability, in-app analytics options and yet – it’s perfectly affordable with plans starting at $249 per month!
+Userpilot offers the best of both worlds – easy setup of the in-app customer feedback surveys, full customizability, and in-app analytics options and yet – it’s perfectly affordable with plans starting at $249 per month!

-- Userpilot’s new robust surveys offer a range of interactive in-app surveys featuring NPS, CSAT, CES and PMF.
-You can fully customize the survey look and feel, and set the trigger frequency and specific targeting.
+- Userpilot’s new robust surveys offer a range of interactive in-app surveys featuring NPS, CSAT, CES, and PMF.
+You can fully customize the survey look and feel and set the trigger frequency and specific targeting.
 Then, you can analyze the scores, tag responses, and use the data to create specific user segments.